eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

 translating an IDL specification of a data type to a functional implementation.
 Thus, this tool automatically generates the source code of a data type defined using IDL.
 A basic use of the tool is described below.
-To learn about all the features that Fast DDS offers, please refer to :ref:`Fast DDS-Gen <fastrtpsgen_intro>` section.
+To learn about all the features that Fast DDS offers, please refer to :ref:`Fast DDS-Gen <fastddsgen_intro>` section.

 Basic usage
 ^^^^^^^^^^^